 Misty Copeland is the epitome of the American dream.
-She began dancing at age 13 (late in the game for aspiring dancers!) while living with her mother and five siblings in a single motel room.
+She began dancing at age 13 (very late in the game for aspiring dancers) while living with her mother and five siblings in a single motel room.
 Just three months after she took her first class, she was en pointe, and two years later, she was performing at a professional level.
 Despite being told many times that she didn’t have the “right body” for ballet, as well as being a black woman in a predominately white art form, Misty eventually made her way to the American Ballet Theatre (joining in 2001).
 By 2015, not only did she make her debut as the starring role of Odette/Odile in the company’s production of Swan Lake, but she was also promoted to principal dancer in the company, making her the first female African-American dancer to do so in the company’s 75-year history!

-3. Simone Biles
+5. Simone Biles

 As the most decorated World Championship American gymnast (14 medals total: 10 gold, two silver, two bronze), Simone Biles is living proof that hard work pays off!
 During her time on the U.S. Women’s Gymnastics Team (dubbed the “Final Five”) at the 2016 Summer Olympics in Rio de Janeiro, Biles set the record for most gold medals in women’s gymnastics at a single Games.
 Biles is clearly a force to be reckoned with, and it looks like she’s not stopping any time soon!
 Since the Olympics, Simone has been named Associated Press‘ Female Athlete of the Year, USOC‘s Athlete of the Year, and One of the Most Influential People in the World by TIME Magazine.

-4. Maria Sharapova
+6. Maria Sharapova

 After being gifted her first tennis racket when she was only four years old, Maria Sharapova knew tennis would hold a special place in her heart forever–and she was right!
 Since going professional at 14 years old, Sharapova has gone on to become one of the best tennis players in the world.
 Despite a shoulder injury in 2007 that severely affected her performance, she was still ranked among the top 5 women’s tennis players that year!
 What’s more?
 She is one of ten women (and the only Russian!) to hold the prestigious Career Grand Slam.

-8. Gabby Douglas
+7. Gabby Douglas

 Gabby Douglas has been taking the gymnastics world by storm.
 Douglas was a member of the 2012 and 2016 U.S. Olympic Women’s Gymnastics teams, known as the “Fierce Five” and the “Final Five,” respectively.
-She has taken home gold in both the Team and Individual all-around competitions–becoming the first woman of color to do so, as well as the first African-American gymnast in Olympic history to become the Individual All-Around champion.
+She has taken home gold in both the Team and Individual all-around competitions, becoming the first woman of color to do so, as well as the first African-American gymnast in Olympic history to become the Individual All-Around champion.
 And, she’s just 23 years old!

-9. Shalane Flanagan
+8. Shalane Flanagan

-10. Serena Williams
+9. Serena Williams